To Greet or Not To Greet in Emails

 Greetings are a Social Courtesy

-How would you react if someone called you and were so concerned about what they wanted to say that they went right into why they were calling without this little nicety?
+How would you react if someone called you and was so concerned about what they wanted to say that they went right into why they were calling without this little nicety?
 People prefer to communicate with those who show the basic courtesies and present themselves in a friendly manner.

 The little effort it takes to type a “Hey, John!”, “Hi, Jane:” or a “Hello, Sally:” can make all the difference in the world in setting the tone of your email.